 English Language Arts

-The SBE sets the requirements for high school graduation.
-Per SBE Rule, students must achieve four high school level units of English language arts in order to graduate with a high school diploma.
-View a list of the courses required for high school graduation.
+Note: The State Board of Education sets the requirements for high school graduation (see the High School Policy).
+Per SBE Rule, students must achieve four high school level units of English in order to graduate with a high school diploma.

 We have placed all ELA standards in one document with a table of contents at the beginning.
 By presenting the standards in a vertical chart by standard rather than separately by grade, we are seeking to emphasize how the skills for reading, writing, speaking and listening, and language spiral through all of the grade levels, leading to postsecondary and workforce readiness.

 - In grades K–5, the standards signal the importance of laying a solid foundation for reading and writing.